 Self-cyberbullying is the practice of sending abusive and hurtful messages about themselves from fake accounts.
 Teens indulge in self-cyberbullying either to get attention or sympathy from others.

 This is also a form of self-harm.
 Some teens who are regularly bullied, self-cyberbully as a means to mentally prepare themselves for real bullying incidents.

 Trolling is the act of making hurtful and sarcastic comments about someone or something they did.
-When an attacker constantly trolls a particular person with the intention of emotionally hurting them it becomes cyberbullying.
+When an attacker constantly trolls a particular person with the intention of emotionally hurting them, it becomes cyberbullying.

-9. Cyberbullying through Online Gaming
+9. Cyberbullying through online gaming

 Most online games allow gamers to chat with other players.
 Some people misuse the chat feature to harass others online.

-A research study conducted by Jami Cotler and Meg Fryling found that out of 936 adolescents who were asked about what could be the major causes of cyberbullying in online gaming environments, more than 80 percent said that ‘anonymity’ was the reason.
+A research study conducted by Jami Cotler and Meg Fryling found that out of 936 adolescents who were asked about the major causes of cyberbullying in online gaming environments, more than 80 percent said that ‘anonymity’ was the reason.
 ‘Ignorance’ was found to be the second biggest reason with around 76 percent and ‘no fear of punishment’ came third with around 74 percent as shown below.